-Disposal Authorisation Description of record and retention period Justification for retention period successful in securing a position during recruitment and selection processes • records where the applicant is not shortlisted during recruitment and selection processes.
-Disposal action - 7 years after recruitment is finalised. protecting freedom of association by ensuring that persons are: free to become, or not become, members of industrial organisations free to be represented, or not represented, by industrial organisations free to participate, or not participate, in lawful industrial activities provide protection from workplace discrimination provide effective relief for persons who are adversely affected, discriminated against, or victimised.
+7 years after recruitment is finalised.

+- protecting freedom of association by ensuring that persons are: - o free to become, or not become, members of industrial organisations - o free to be represented, or not represented, by industrial organisations - o free to participate, or not participate, in lawful industrial activities - provide protection from workplace discrimination - provide effective relief for persons who are adversely affected, discriminated against, or victimised.

 Workplace rights and workplace protections under the Industrial Relations Act 2016 are extended to prospective employees, such as shortlisted applicants who were unsuccessful in securing the position, in certain instances.

 There is a reverse onus of proof requirement under the Industrial Relations Act 2016 which means that, in a dispute brought by an employee or prospective employee, the obligation is on the respondent (i.e. the employer or prospective employer) to disprove adverse action was taken.
-The rationale for this is that employees and prospective employer or prospective employer or prospective employer or prospective employees cannot be in a position to discover the intent of the relevant decision maker (i.e. their employer or prospective employer).
+The rationale for this is that employees and prospective employees cannot be in a position to discover the intent of the relevant decision maker (i.e. their employer or prospective employer).
 This is because the reason why the action was taken is within the knowledge of the person who took the action.
 Without the reverse onus of proof, it could be disproportionately difficult for a prospective employee to establish the reason(s) why adverse action has been taken against them by the respondent.
-It follows that, the evidence of the decision maker will be crucial in proceedings before the Queensland Industrial Relations Commission (QIRC) as employers will need to establish that there were lawful reason(s) for taking any action that may constitute adverse action under the Industrial Relations Act 2016.
-If they are to successfully defend such claims.
-Acco